 Unusually for a translator, Juliet has a biology degree, experience in the health service and a stint as an abstracter and indexer in the Fisheries Library of the Food and Agriculture Organization of the UN in Rome.

 After four years’ valuable experience as an in-house translator in Turin, Italy, Juliet returned to the UK and started her own translating business.

-In the 1990s, Juliet completed a second BA degree in English Literature and History of Ideas.
+In the 1990s, she completed a second BA degree in English Literature and History of Ideas.
 Although this was primarily for personal interest, the subjects studied have helped to inform more literary translation projects and helped further her appreciation of good writing.

 Juliet acted as voluntary coordinator of the ITI Italian Network for more than 20 years.

 Juliet was a part-time lecturer on the translation MA courses at Westminster and Surrey Universities for several years and later became an external examiner on the Westminster University BA and MA translation course.
 She was also an Examiner on the Institute of Linguists Diploma exam for Italian and Spanish for many years.